commune-ai/web3event-scraping/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+You can manage the port.

+You can scraping the data with this api.

+[--- api/data/route ---]

+You can update the data with this api.

+[--- api/data/update/route ---]

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+<video controls src="intro-1.mp4" title="Title"></video>

+## ***     You can find all events.    ***

+You can search for events by name or location.

+You can see about details of event.

 ## Learn More